justincormack/log4jpoc/README.md

-# Apache log4j poc
+# Apache Log4j cve example repo and docker images

-This repository holds code to reproduce the log4j cve
+This repository holds code to reproduce the [Log4j cve](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228)

+## Reproduce the vulnerability
-You need to run a docker image that will safely fetch and run the vulnerable code
+You need to run a docker image that will safely fetch and run the vulnerable code without you having to install java or any java dependencies
 ```
 ❯ make run
 docker build -t log4jcve .